 The urgent priority is to restore some access to neutron beams for Canadian researchers as soon as possible through foreign partnerships (Objective 1).
 Several such facilities have already "knocked on Canada's door" to discuss partnerships, and Canada needs a framework that can enable a national response.
-McMaster University has led a 'national' CFI proposal ("Building a Future for Canadian Neutron Scattering") that would make a valuable start toward investing in foreign partnerships through a one-time infrastructure contribution of \$11M to be leveraged for some access to neutron beams at two US neutron facilities over six years.
+Through the CFI 2020 Innovation Fund competition, McMaster University and its 16 partner universities were awarded a \$47M project ("Building a Future for Canadian Neutron Scattering") that will make a valuable start toward investing in foreign partnerships through a one-time infrastructure contribution of \$11M to be leveraged for some access to neutron beams at two US neutron facilities over six years.
 About five times this level of investment in foreign partnerships will be needed to meet the national need for beam time over the next several years.
+Presently, 17 universities led by the University of Windsor are applying for a second project ("Building a Future for Canadian Neutron Scattering, Part 2") through the CFI 2023 Innovation Fund.
+Part 2 would include another \$9M toward neutron beam infrastructure in both the United Kingdom and the US.

 Completion of the neutron beam laboratory at the MNR should begin immediately to provide more domestic capacity for the medium term (Objective 2).
-"Building a Future for Canadian Neutron Scattering" would also complete the neutron beam infrastructure at the MNR that will be operated under the new governance framework.
+"Building a Future for Canadian Neutron Scattering" will also invest \$25M to complete a national user facility at the MNR with five neutron diffraction beamlines.
 This capital investment would be a major step forward, opening the possibility for full exploitation of the MNR through operational investments in the form of (i) \$2-3M per year to operate the neutron beam lab as a national user facility; and (ii) \$7M per year to double the available beam time and to maximize the quality of the beams.
 When fully exploited for neutron beams, the MNR could serve up to half of Canadian requirements, enabling high-demand 'workhorse' applications for which broad-band, continuous neutron intensities are appropriate.
-The MNR would specialize in neutron diffraction; any experiments requiring pulsed or cold neutrons or a high neutron brightness, including neutron spectroscopy, could not be conducted there.
+The MNR would specialize in